Geometric Variations of an Allen-Cahn Energy on Hypersurfaces: Applications of Second Variation Formula

 which geometrically means that our variation either fixes the $D_{2p}$ nodal sets, or rotates all of them at the same rate.
 This gives the following \textbf{rigidity} result \begin{corollary} Any variation of the $u_{2p,\eps}$ solution produces a non-positive second variation of $\BE$, i.e.

-With equality if and only if the variation rotates or fixes all nodes. \end{corollary} As a result, we also prove \cref{S1MorseIndexTheorem} \CircleMorseIndexTheorem* \Pf WLOG, the space of variations can be chosen to fix $q = 0$ and hence is spanned by $\{f_i\}$ with $f_i$ moving the point $\frac{i}{2p}$ for $i = 1, \dots, 2p-1$.
+With equality if and only if the variation rotates or fixes all nodes. \end{corollary} As a result, we also prove \cref{S1MorseIndexTheorem} \CircleMorseIndexTheorem* \Pf Without loss of generality, the space of variations can be chosen to fix $q = 0$ and hence is spanned by $\{f_i\}$ with $f_i$ moving the point $\frac{i}{2p}$ for $i = 1, \dots, 2p-1$.
 Clearly these are linearly independent and this space is dimension $2p-1$.
 Moreover, any element of their span is of the form:

 and gives a negative variation by equation \eqref{S1SecondVarRevamped}.
 If one of the $a_i$ are non-trivial, then this is a non-trivial variation among all of the points $\{ \frac{i}{2p} \}_{i = 1}^{2p-1}$ that fixes $q = 0$, and hence is not a rotation of all points.